cms-analysis/CombineHarvester/docs/PythonInterface.md

     for p in cb.process_set():
         ...

-**NEW** The generic methods are now available too, and accept a generic function object.
+The generic methods are available too, and accept a generic function object.

 C++: